abbreviatedman/five-by-five/README.md

 Stretch Goals

 * Move the images locally!
 You can save them from the browser to your Downloads folder, then `mv` them to a directory in your project.
 What directory?
 The common thing is to name it "assets", but you can call it "images" or whatever you want.
 You'll have to change your `a` tags' `href` attributes, for sure!
 * Take a list and give three reasons for each item in it.
 Make those three reasons their own sub-sub-sub-list.
-An example (if _each_ player below had three reasons given!):
+An example:

     >>Top 5 Red Sox Players
     >>